 Cardiff Metropolitan University Procurement:

-The Procurement unit oversees all asects of the University's procurement activity.
-We provide a wide range of strategic and functional advisory services aimed at ensuring the achievement of good value for money, the maintenance of good contractual protection and ensuring our corporate responsibilities to the environment, local communities and equality of treatment throughout our supply chains.
-We also manage the University's electronic procurement systems, which cover both sourcing and trading.
+The Procurement unit oversees all aspects of the University's procurement activity.
+We provide a wide range of strategic and functional advisory services aimed at ensuring the achievement of good value for money, the maintenance of good contractual protection and ensuring social value is delivered through our procurements.

 Staff and contact information can be found in Contact Us.